spring-rs/spring-rs/docs/content/_index.md

 weight = 20

 [[extra.list]]
-title = "Security aware"
+title = "⚡️ High performance ⚡️"
-content = 'Get A+ scores on <a href="https://observatory.mozilla.org/analyze/adidoks.org">Mozilla Observatory</a> out of the box.
-Easily change the default Security Headers to suit your needs.'
+content = 'Benefiting from the awesome rust language, <b>spring-rs</b> has the ultimate performance comparable to C/C++'

 [[extra.list]]
-title = "Fast by default ⚡️"
+title = "🛡️ High security 🛡️"
-content = 'Get 100 scores on <a href="https://googlechrome.github.io/lighthouse/viewer/?gist=7731347bb8ce999eff7428a8e763b637">Google Lighthouse</a> by default.
-Doks removes unused css, prefetches links, and lazy loads images.'
+content = 'Compared to C/C++, the Rust language used by <b>spring-rs</b> provides memory safety and thread safety.'

 [[extra.list]]
-title = "SEO-ready"
+title = "🔨 Lightweight 🔨"
-content = "Use sensible defaults for structured data, open graph, and Twitter cards.
-Or easily change the SEO settings to your liking."
+content = "The core code of spring-rs does not exceed 5,000 lines, and the binary size of the release version packaged in rust is also small."

 [[extra.list]]
-title = "Full text search"
+title = "🔧 Easy to use 🔧"
-content = "Search your Doks site with FlexSearch.
-Easily customize index settings and search options to your liking."
+content = "<b>spring-rs</b> provides a clear and concise API and optional Procedural Macros to simplify development."

 [[extra.list]]
-title = "Page layouts"
+title = "🔌 Highly extensible 🔌"
-content = "Build pages with a landing page, blog, or documentation layout.
-Add custom sections and components to suit your needs."
+content = "<b>spring-rs</b> uses a highly extensible plug-in model, and users can customize plug-ins to extend program capabilities."

 [[extra.list]]
-title = "Dark mode"
+title = "⚙️ Highly configurable ⚙️"
-content = "Switch to a low-light UI with the click of a button.
-Change colors with variables to match your branding."
+content = "<b>spring-rs</b> uses toml to configure applications and plug-ins to improve application flexibility."
 +++